A specialist court for children, it deals with criminal cases against children aged 10-17.

 Youth courts are less formal than adult courts.
 Children are called by their first names and the judge or magistrates will speak directly to the child and may ask questions.

 Youth courts are specially designed to make it easier for children to understand what is happening and feel less intimidated by their surroundings.
 Cases can be heard by one district judge or three lay magistrates.

+There is no jury and the public are excluded.
 Children under 16 must attend with a parent or guardian.1 Sixteen and seventeen year olds may attend with a parent, guardian or someone to support them.
 The parent, guardian or supporting adult should sit next to their child and remain seated throughout the proceedings.

 Most children will go to the youth court unless they have been refused bail by the police and there is no youth court available, in which case they will be taken to the adult magistrates’ court for a decision on bail, and sent from there to the next youth court.